npickens/htx/README.md

 # HTX

-HTX is a full-featured HTML template system that is simple, lightweight, and highly performant.
+HTX is an HTML template system that is simple, lightweight, and fast.

 1. **Template Syntax** — A simple combination of HTML and JavaScript.
 No sugar added.
 2. **Compilation** — Templates are precompiled to JavaScript.
 A DOM both generated and manipulated by